 Having a hormone imbalance can seriously impact your fertility.
 Learn the signs so you know when to reach out to a fertility specialist to get tested.

-Hormones play a central role in fertility for both men and women.
+Hormones play a crucial role in fertility for both men and women.
 They dictate whether or not you are able to conceive a child, as well as if the female partner is able to maintain a pregnancy.
 When one of the hormones that relates to fertility is out of balance in either the male or the female partner, you may experience significant issues with getting pregnant.

 The reality is that a hormone imbalance can not only reduce your chances of getting pregnant and having a live birth naturally, it can also reduce your chances of having a successful pregnancy with the aid of in-vitro fertilization (IVF).
 Understanding the state of your hormones can help you better understand your fertility — and in certain cases, help you diagnose other issues related to hormonal balance.